dgrisham/dgrisham.github.io/assignments/haskell/6-calculator_2/README.md

 library](https://hackage.haskell.org/package/megaparsec-6.2.0):
 [`oneOf`](https://hackage.haskell.org/package/megaparsec-6.2.0) and
 [`some`](https://hackage.haskell.org/package/parser-combinators-0.2.0/docs/Control-Applicative-Combinators.html#v:some).
-`oneOf` accepts a list of characters and succeeds when it can parse a single one of those characters from the input. `some` takes a parser that parses anything and creates a parser that can parse a sequence of the same thing (and puts the results in a list).
+`oneOf` accepts a list of characters as its argument and creates a parser that succeeds when it can parse a single one of those characters from the input.
+`some` takes a parser that parses anything and creates a parser that can parse a sequence of the same thing (and puts the results in a list).
 So, in this case, the `oneOf ['a'..'z']` parser succeeds when it can parse a single lowercase character, and `some $ oneOf ['a'..'z']` succeeds when it can parse a sequence of lowercase characters (i.e. a `String` made up of only lowercase characters).

 `p_varExpr` then applies the `VarExpr` constructor to the `String` that `p_var` parses.